citizensadvice/react-combo-boxes/docs/select.md

 This uses the same basic props as `<DropDown>` and `<ComboBox>` and they maybe used somewhat interchangeably.

-> :warning: Some users find `<select>` controls difficult to use.
-A radio group may be more appropriate.

 ## Usage

 This is a stateless controlled component.
 You must respond to `onValue` or `onChange` to update the selected value.